core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Fixed the CDDL definition 'srv_addr' in 'tp_info'.

 * Early mentioning that 'srv_addr' cannot instruct redirection.

+* The replay protection of multicast notifications is as per Group OSCORE.

 * Consistently use the format uint for the Multicast-Response-Feedback-Divider Option.